Deer Rules & Regulations

 It is unlawful to hunt deer with a firearm within three hundred yards of a residence when less than ten feet above the ground without permission of the owner and occupant.
 The provisions of this section do not apply to a landowner hunting on his own land or a person taking deer pursuant to a department permit.

-Archery, muzzleloaders and crossbows are allowed during gun hunts.
+Archery, muzzleloaders, crossbows, and pneumatic weapons are allowed during gun hunts.

 An antlered deer is defined as a deer with antlers 2 inches or more above the hairline.

-An antlerless deer is defined as a deer with no antlers or an antlered deer with less than two inches of antler visible above the hairline.
+An antlerless deer is defined as a deer with no antlers or a deer with less than two inches of antler visible above the hairline.
 Antlerless deer may not be possessed, hunted, shot or in any way killed except during special seasons or by special permit (50-11-410).

 Optional Antlerless Deer Harvest Programs